zs-bmunoz/cbi-release-exercise/README.md

 In that way, we will be able to evaluate your knowledge, attention to detail, and way of thinking, going beyond the result of the exercise.

-If you are able to make it running in a CI tool, you should prove during the meeting.
+If you are able to make it running in Jenkins, you should prove during the meeting.

+This is quite open exercise, please be sure you are introduced all the complexity that will allow us evaluate your knowledge.

 ## Exercise

-Create a CI pipeline that:
+Create a Jenkins CI pipeline that:

-- Check the integrity of the changes to be introduced in this repository (just contains the exercise folder with a Dockerfile)
+1. Check the integrity of the changes to be introduced in this repository (just contains the exercise folder with a Dockerfile).
+Please take into account
+	- Gitflow definition (please share the definition)
+	- Release genetation
+	- feature/develop/main branches
+	- pull request vs branches
-- Make available a report of the vulnerabilities that are introduced.
-Trivy is an option, but not mandatory, feel free to use the tool you consider
+2. Make available a report of the vulnerabilities that are introduced.
-- Do not allow introduce changes if new HIGH or Critical Vulnerability are part of the new code
+3. Do not allow introduce changes if new HIGH or Critical Vulnerability are part of the new code
-- Report new vulnerabilities
+4. Report new vulnerabilities easy to tack and follow up by corresponding teams.
+5. Make the pipeline works on Jenkins with different use cases (mentiones on the exercise and other that are common as part of a release process)

 ### Notes

+- Trivy is an option, but not mandatory, feel free to use the tool you consider or you are more familiar with.
 - Take your fork as the main repository to be able to manage it as an administrator.
 If you are using other repository management tool, please import this repository there.
 - It is essential to justify the decisions made regarding the developed pipeline as well as the tools used to demonstrate its operation.
 - Feel free to update the Dockerfile if you consider some changes are needed to improve security detection
 - You can rely on continuous integration tools
-- The repository that you will work on will be shared with the interviewers at least after the interview
+- The repository that you will work on will be shared with the interviewers at least one day before the interview
 - Execute the pipeline during the interview to demonstrate its functionality and consistency in case you have reached a functional solution